-Finally, whenever a first-order definable atom $\#$ appears in the computation of the algorithm, we need to solve an FO model checking problem and classical \LTL model checking problems.
-As FO model checking is solvable in logarithmic space for any fixed formula~\cite{Immerman1998} and \LTL model checking can be done in NC (combined complexity)~\cite{kf09} the theorem follows. \end{proof}
+Finally, whenever a first-order definable atom $\#$ appears in the computation of the algorithm, we need to solve an FO model checking problem and classical \LTL path checking problems.
+As FO model checking is solvable in logarithmic space for any fixed formula~\cite{Immerman1998} and \LTL path checking can be done in NC (combined complexity)~\cite{kf09} the theorem follows. \end{proof}

 The next proposition translates a result from Hannula~et~al.~\cite{Hannula:2018:CPL:3176362.3157054} to our setting.
 They show completeness for $\ATIME(\exp,\pol)$ for the satisfiability problem of propositional team logic with contradictory negation.
-This logic coincides with \LTL-formulae without temporal operators with team semantics.
+This logic coincides with \TeamLTL-formulae without temporal operators.

-\begin{proposition}[\cite{Hannula:2018:CPL:3176362.3157054}] $\TSAT(\LTL(\sim))$ for formulae without temporal operators is complete for the class $\ATIME(\exp,\pol)$ w.r.t.\ $\leqpm$-reductions. \end{proposition} The result from the previous proposition will be utilised in the proof of the next theorem.
-It shows that already a very simple fragment of $\LTL(\sim)$ has an $\ATIME(\exp,\pol)$-hard model checking problem.
+\begin{proposition}[\cite{Hannula:2018:CPL:3176362.3157054}] $\TSAT(\TeamLTL(\sim))$ for formulae without temporal operators is complete for the class $\ATIME(\exp,\pol)$ w.r.t.\ $\leqpm$-reductions. \end{proposition} The result from the previous proposition will be utilised in the proof of the next theorem.
+It shows that already a very simple fragment of $\TeamLTL(\sim)$ has an $\ATIME(\exp,\pol)$-hard model checking problem.
 L\"uck has established that the general problem is complete for third-order arithmetic~\cite{DBLP:journals/tcs/Luck20}.

-\begin{theorem} $\TMC(\LTL(\sim))$ is $\ATIME(\exp,\pol)$-hard w.r.t.\ $\leqpm$-reductions. \end{theorem} \begin{proof} We will state a reduction from the satisfiability problem of propositional team logic with the contradictory negation $\sim$ (short $\PL(\sim)$).
+\begin{theorem} $\TMC(\TeamLTL(\sim))$ is $\ATIME(\exp,\pol)$-hard w.r.t.\ $\leqpm$-reductions. \end{theorem} \begin{proof} We will state a reduction from the satisfiability problem of propositional team logic with the contradictory negation $\sim$ (short $\PL(\sim)$).
 The stated hardness then follows from Proposition~\ref{prop:atime(exp,pol)}.